 1967: Dr Christiaan Barnard of South Africa performed the world’s first human heart transplant operation.
 The recipient, 53-year-old Louis Washkansky, lived for 18 days.

-1984: About 2,500 were reported dead and several thousand blinded after poisonous cyanide gas leaked from Union Carbide pesticide factory at Bhopal in central India.
+1984: About 2,500 died and several thousand blinded after poisonous cyanide gas leaked from Union Carbide pesticide factory at Bhopal in central India.

-1988: Edwina Currie said on television that most of Britain’s egg production was affected by salmonella.
+1988: Edwina Currie said most of Britain’s egg production was affected by salmonella.

 1990: Russian parliament voted to allow private ownership of land for the first time since the Bolshevik Revolution.

-1991: Alan Steen, an American hostage, was freed in Beirut after nearly four years’ imprisonment.
+1991: American hostage Alan Steen freed in Beirut after nearly four years’ imprisonment.

-1991: Ian and Kevin Maxwell resigned from the boards of their father’s public companies as Serious Fraud Squad investigated £600m missing from Mirror Group pension funds.
+1991: Ian and Kevin Maxwell resigned from the boards of their father’s companies as police investigated £600m missing from Mirror Group pension funds.

 1992: Two IRA bombs exploded in Manchester.
 Sixty-four people were taken to hospital.

-1995: Stephen Dorrell, The health secretary, said there was “no conceivable risk” of people being infected with Creutzfeldt-Jakob disease, the human form of BSE, from eating beef.
+1995: Stephen Dorrell, the health secretary, said there was “no conceivable risk” of infection with Creutzfeldt-Jakob disease, BSE in humans, from eating beef.